-During 1997 through to early 1999 exploration for primary diamond deposits was conducted within the Otauwau property.
+During 1997 through to early 2001 exploration for primary diamond deposits was conducted within the Otauwau property.
 These activities included the acquisition of high-resolution aeromagnetic data from Spectra Exploration Geoscience Corp. and Terraquest Ltd.; ground magnetometer surveys by Blanket Earth Resources Ltd. in conjunction with 756736 Alberta Ltd.; and a brief review of aerial photographs, digital elevation data, and other publicly available information by Halferdahl & Associates Ltd..
-Assessment reports, '1997 and Early 1998 Exploration of the Lesser Slave Lake Property' and '1998 - 1999 Exploration of the Lesser Slave Lake Otauwau Area Property', describes the exploration conducted.
+Assessment reports, '1997 and Early 1998 Exploration of the Lesser Slave Lake Property', '1998 - 1999 Exploration of the Lesser Slave Lake Otauwau Area Property', and '1999 - 2001 Exploration of the Lesser Slave Lake Otauwau Area Property', describes the exploration conducted.

-The assessment report herein, describes the exploration conducted at the Otauwau Area Property during 1999 through early 2001.
+The assessment report herein, describes the exploration conducted at the Otauwau Area Property during 2001 through early 2003.
 It has been prepared by 756736 Alberta Ltd. who is the owner of the metallic and industrial minerals permit 9395020018.